Paul Bern: Personal life

 In the 1920s, Bern fell in love with actress Barbara La Marr.
 She did not reciprocate his feelings, but the two remained close friends and confidants.
-He assisted her with her career, paid for her medical and funeral expenses, and was by her bedside when she died.
-Bern was also godfather to her son Don Gallery, and Jean Harlow was his godmother.
-Throughout most of Gallery's life he claimed Bern was his father, and that his adoptive parents ZaSu Pitts and Tom Gallery told him this, as well as close family friends such as Douglas Fairbanks Jr. and Leatrice Joy.
-However, a DNA test done by Gallery later proved that Bern was not his father.
+Bern assisted La Marr with her career, paid for her medical and funeral expenses and was by her bedside when she died.
+Bern was also godfather to her son Don Gallery, and actress Jean Harlow was his godmother.
+Throughout most of Gallery's life he claimed Bern was his biological father, and that his adoptive parents ZaSu Pitts and Tom Gallery told him this, as well as close family friends such as Douglas Fairbanks Jr. and Leatrice Joy.
+However, a DNA test commissioned by Gallery later proved that Bern was not his biological father.

-While living in New York City, Bern lived with his common-law wife Dorothy Millette (who was born Adele Roddy).
+While living in New York, Bern lived with his common-law wife Dorothy Millette (born Adele Roddy).
 The two had met in Toronto and their relationship began around 1911.
-Bern financially supported Millette, who reportedly suffered from mental and emotional problems and ended up in a Connecticut sanatorium.
+Bern financially supported Millette, who reportedly had a mental illness and ended up in a sanatorium in Connecticut.
 Millette traveled to Los Angeles in September 1932, where she reportedly visited Bern on the night of his death.
 Her body was found in the Sacramento River two days after Bern's death.
-It was later determined that she had committed suicide by jumping from the Delta King steamboat.
+It was later determined that she had committed suicide by jumping from the steamboat Delta King.

-Bern met actress Jean Harlow shortly before the premiere of Hell's Angels in 1930.
+Bern met Harlow shortly before the premiere of Hell's Angels in 1930.
 Bern was instrumental in helping Harlow's career, as he was the only person who took her seriously as an actress.
 The two struck up a friendship and eventually began dating.
-They announced their engagement in June 1932 and married on July 2, 1932.
-Throughout their relationship, Bern had an affair with his secretary Irene Harrison.
+They announced their engagement in June 1932 and married on July 2 of that year.
+Throughout their relationship, Bern had an affair with his secretary, Irene Harrison.

 Death

-Two months after marrying Jean Harlow, on September 5, Bern was found dead from a gunshot wound to the head in their home on Easton Drive in Beverly Hills, California.
-The coroner ruled his death a suicide.
+Two months after marrying Harlow, on September 5, 1932, Bern was found dead from a gunshot wound to the head in their home on Easton Drive in Beverly Hills, California.
+The coroner ruled Bern's death a suicide.

 Police discovered a note at the scene that read as follows: